telliott99/MySwift2/chapter1/compiling_swift.rst

     Hello Tom
     >

 Variables are introduced with the ``var`` keyword, and are *typed*.
-It can be specified, with the type coming after the variable name).
+The type may be specified, with the type coming after the variable name).

 .. sourcecode:: bash

     var s: String = "hello"

-But the compiler can figure the type out most of the time, so it's not necessary or usual to specify it in this way.
+But the compiler can figure out what the type is most of the time, so it's not necessary or usual to specify it in this way.

 .. sourcecode:: bash